- 30 Actual Exam Questions

 FortiClient EMS and FortiOS Integration for ZTNA.

-[2]: Zero Trust Network Access - Fortinet
+FortiClient EMS in Zero Trust Network Access Deployment.

 Security & Privacy